Introduction

 Scene Snapshots

-The Take Scene Snapshot button above the preview allows you to save temporarily the current scene settings.
+The Take Scene Snapshot button above the preview allows you to save temporarily the current scene settings as a preset.
 To restore a Scene Snapshot, double-click on it.
-You can delete it by using either the context menu of the snapshots list (right click > Delete), or the delete/backspace key.
-This feature is useful for creating multiple versions of the same scene without having to export separated settings file for each one.
+You can delete it by using either the context menu of the snapshots list (right-click > Delete), or the delete/backspace key.
+This feature is useful for creating multiple versions of the same scene without having to export separate settings files for each one.

 Context Menu

 A context menu regrouping some common operations is available by right-clicking in the preview.
-This context menu is also attached to the body list.
+This context menu is also attached to the body table.

-Randomizer command opens the Randomizer dialog.
-It allows you to generate random value for a given property.
-With some bodies or joints selected, open Randomizer, then select a property in the list, and specify the amount of randomness.
+The Randomizer command opens the Randomizer dialog.
+It allows you to generate a random value for a given property.
+With some bodies or joints selected, open the Randomizer, then select a property in the list and specify the range of the random values.

 Property Anatomy